eProsima/DDS-Record-Replay/docs/rst/formalia/titlepage.rst

   :alt: eProsima
   :target: http://www.eprosima.com/

-*eProsima DDS Record & Replay* is an end-user software application that efficiently saves DDS data published into a DDS environment in a MCAP format database.
+*eProsima DDS Record & Replay* is an end-user software application that efficiently saves DDS data published into a DDS environment in a MCAP format database, in an SQL database, or in both at the same time.
 Thus, the exact playback of the recorded network events is possible as the data is linked to the timestamp at which the original data was published.

 *eProsima DDS Record & Replay* is easily configurable and installed with a default setup, so that DDS topics, data types and entities are automatically discovered without the need to specify the types of data recorded.